atrotter0/build-a-deck/README.md

 ## Description

-Enter a word to turn it into gibberish!
+Build a deck of cards with the click of a button!
 Built with JS, jQuery, and Bootstrap.

 ## Setup/Contribution Requirements